dorkamotorka/ebpf-envoy-ingress/README.md

 # ebpf-envoy

-An experimental integration of eBPF with Envoy proxy for advanced traffic redirection at the socket level.
+An experimental integration of eBPF with Envoy proxy for transparent traffic redirection at the socket level.

 ## Overview